ASSESSMENT IS NEEDED BEFORE JOINING THIS COURSE. PLEASE CONTACT YOUR LOCAL CENTRE TO COMPLETE AN APPLICATION.

 What can I do next?

-Learners can progress to ESOL Entry 2 or Entry 3.
-For further information, you can email us at: email@example.com
+Students may progress to ESOL Entry 3 or an EFL course leading to a Cambridge English exam such as PET or FCE..
+For further information, you can email us at: firstname.lastname@example.org

 What do I need to join the course